Benny & Joon: Plot

-When Benny makes suggestions to Sam about his comedy routines, Joon becomes agitated and makes Sam explain that he and Joon are romantically involved.
-An angry Benny throws Sam out, yells at Joon, and shows her a pamphlet about a group home that would be a better home for her.
+Benny, Joon, and Sam go to a park, where Sam starts doing more Chaplin-style slapstick tricks with his hat, a handkerchief, and physical acrobatics, attracting an appreciative crowd.
+Later that evening, while Benny is away convincing a client who is a talent agent to audition Sam, Sam and Joon are physically intimate and express love for each other.
+Upon returning, Benny suggests that Sam turn professional with his comedy routines.
+At the suggestion that Sam go on the road, Joon becomes agitated and makes Sam explain that he and Joon are romantically involved.
+Benny throws Sam out, yells at Joon, and shows her a pamphlet about a group home that the doctor suggested would be a more stable home for her.
 Joon starts hitting Benny and screaming, and he pushes her away.
-Feeling bad, Benny leaves to get her some pudding.
-While Benny is away, Sam arrives.
-They pack suitcases and get on a bus, but Joon soon begins to hear voices in her head and argues with them, in great distress.
-Sam tries to soothe her, but she becomes more agitated.
-The bus is stopped, and two paramedics restrain Joon.
+Later, to make amends, Benny leaves to get her favorite pudding.
+While Benny is away, Sam returns, and he and Joon pack suitcases and leave on a bus together.
+Stressed out, Joon begins to hear voices in her head and argues aloud with them, causing a commotion that stops the bus.
+Two paramedics arrive to restrain Joon.
 When Benny arrives at the hospital, the doctor tells him Joon does not want to see him.
-He finds Sam in the waiting room, and they argue.
-Sam goes to stay with Ruthie.
-Meanwhile, Benny begins to feel guilty about his treatment of Joon.
+After telling Benny off, Sam goes to stay with Ruthie.
+Meanwhile, Benny feels guilty about his treatment of Joon.

-Benny finds Sam, now working at the video store, and asks for his help.
+Sam now works at a video store, where Benny finds him and asks for his help.
 They go to the hospital.
-Benny apologizes to Joon, persuades her to consider getting her own apartment, and tells her that Sam has come back for her.
-Joon tells the doctor that she would like to try living in her own apartment.
-The siblings reconcile and Sam and Joon are reunited.
-Later, Benny brings roses to Ruthie.
-He takes another bouquet to Joon's apartment but leaves the flowers in the doorway when he sees Sam and Joon are busy making grilled cheese sandwiches with a clothing iron.
+Benny apologizes to Joon, who accuses him of needing her to be ill.
+Benny agrees to let her set up her own apartment in Ruthie's building and tells her that Sam has come back for her.
+The siblings reconcile, and Sam and Joon are reunited.
+Sam and Joon move into the apartment complex that Ruthie manages, where Joon can be assisted.
+Later, Benny brings roses to Ruthie, telling her that his life is now "a lot less complicated".
+He takes another bouquet to Joon's apartment but leaves the flowers in the doorway when he sees Sam and Joon making grilled cheese sandwiches with a clothing iron on an ironing board.